lifelong-learning-systems/l2metrics/examples/README.md

 ## Writing a Custom Metric

 The file `calc_metrics.py` demonstrates how to add custom metrics to a metrics report.
 Data from the logs is provided to the calculate method, where the actual calculation of your metric should live.
 An example of an agent metric, max value, is provided for your edificiation.
-To add this metric to the default metrics calculated for a Metrics Report, simply invoke the following command:
+To add this metric to the default metrics calculated for a metrics report, simply invoke the following method:

 ```Python
 metrics_report.add(MyCustomAgentMetric(perf_measure))